Ivy-Apps/ivy-wallet/README.md

 ### Why to contribute?
 - It's a win-win!
-- You'll appear as an Ivy Wallet contributor in our public repo.
+- You'll appear in our contributors wall.
-- You can **include it in your CV/LinkedIn** and show recruiters that you contribute to our app _(counts as +1 released app in the [Google PlayStore](https://play.google.com/store/apps/details?id=com.ivy.wallet))_.
+- You can **include it in your CV/LinkedIn** and show recruiters that you contribute to open-source projects _(counts as +1 released app in the [Google PlayStore](https://play.google.com/store/apps/details?id=com.ivy.wallet))_.
 - You'll make Ivy Wallet better.
 - You can develop the features that you miss in the app yourself, the way you want them.
 - You'll play around and learn cutting-edge technologies.